PatrickHechler/SquareConquerer/readme.md

-# SquareConqerer
+# Square Conquerer

-A game of squares.
+A game with a world build of squares.

 Your target is to kill all enemies (only you are your own true ally)